SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(Publishing).md

 To start publishing and distributing your addon, you don't really need much.

 In fact, you really only need your addon.
 But there are some tips and best practices of course.
+But there are some tips and best practices of course.

 Once you feel confident enough to release your addon (better too early than too late), try to keep the following in mind:

-### 1. Your project has a `LICENSE` file
+### 1. 1.
+Your project has a `LICENSE` file

 If you don't provide a license, the default of "All Rights Reserved" is assumed.